 Thanks to his dogged pursuit of a class action lawsuit against a retirement home, Jimmy lands his dream job: a partner-track position at Santa Fe law firm Davis & Maine, with a posh office, a company car, and a personal assistant.
-But even as he tries to play it straight, he soon comes to realize he’s a fish out of water, his tendency to cut legal corners causing conflict with close friend Kim Wexler (Rhea Seehorn), and ramping up his rivalry with brother Chuck (Michael McKean).
+But even as he tries to play it straight, he soon realizes he’s still a fish out of water, his tendency to cut legal corners causing conflict with close friend Kim Wexler (Rhea Seehorn) and ramping up his rivalry with brother Chuck (Michael McKean).
 Meanwhile, retired cop Ehrmantraut, still motivated by guilt to provide for his struggling daughter-in-law Stacey (Kerry Condon), entangles himself with local organized crime, entering into a dangerously escalating partnership with one of the cartel’s sharper lieutenants, Nacho (Orphan Black’s Michael Mando).